Alcampopiano/OpenQuestion/docs/docs/widgets.md

 - _title_.
 The label displayed on this widget.
 For example, "What is your highest completed educational level?"

 - _placeholder_.
 Text that prompts the user.
-For example, "select from here?"
+For example, "select from here"

 - _options_.
 Newline separated list of options to be displayed in the drop down